wpinnoo/PharmaApp/README.md

 PharmaApp
 =========
-A simple application to find the nearest pharmacy from your current location.
+A simple application to find the nearest pharmacy from your current location (only in Ghent).
 This app was made for the AppsForGhent 2013 competition, we won for the European jury.

+# PlayStore
+This app is available on the Google Play Store.

 # Contributors
 ## Coding